Innovationmorpho123/KaiOSFR/Readme.md

 2. The license data is generated and is written in the Web App.
 License is generated using the *ro.expect.recovery_id* and *cid* i.e */sys/block/mmcblk0/device/cid* of the device.
 3. The license.dat file is generated in the /data/MobiFace folder.
 4. For KaiOS WebIDE for ubuntu can be found at https://developer.kaiostech.com/simulator/linux
-5. Make sure adb remount is available.
+5. Make sure adb remount is available to push the files into system directory.
 To enable use
   * adb root
   * adb disable-verity
   * adb reboot